Learning Outcomes

 An index map search reveals a caution against first registration lodged by a neighbour.
 What should the solicitor do?

-Answer: The solicitor should investigate the grounds of the caution, review any supporting documents, and advise the client on the risk.
+The solicitor should investigate the grounds of the caution, review any supporting documents, and advise the client on the risk.
 If the caution relates to a boundary dispute or claimed right, the solicitor may need to negotiate with the cautioner or seek indemnity insurance.
+If appropriate, consider an application to cancel the caution; if the cautioner objects, the matter may be determined through Land Registry procedures.
+Ensure the transaction timetable accounts for possible delay.

 Limitations of Index Map Searches